 Still not convinced?
 If you’re set on ‘chopping it all off’, do spend time thinking about your current face shape.
 Collect images (check out my Pinterest board) of what you’d like (including any old favourite hair photos) find a hairdresser who takes time to discuss and understand your requirements and don’t be spontaneous!

-Finally make sure baby’s had a good feed and long walk in the buggy beforehand, that way you can enjoy a well earned pamper session in peace!
+Finally make sure the baby has a good feed and long walk in the buggy beforehand, that way you can enjoy a well-earned pamper session in peace!

-Nicky McKenzie Hair is a Farnham based Hairdresser passionate about all things hair including getting your hair products right!
-Nicky is based from her beautiful home salon. #hairbynickymckenzie #nickymckenziehair #newmum #newhaircut #postpartumhair #wellanutricurls #nioxin #pearlstyler #chopitalloff #bobhaircut
+Nicky McKenzie Hair is a freelance hairdresser passionate about all thing's hair including getting your hair products right!
+Nicky is based from her boutique home salon in Farnham. #hairbynickymckenzie #nickymckenziehair #newmum #newhaircut #postpartumhair #wellanutricurls #nioxin #pearlstyler #chopitalloff #bobhaircut